bddwithTim/healthmarkets-dtc-automation/README.md

 For more CLI tests, refer to [Playwright CLI tests](https://playwright.dev/docs/test-cli)

-## Automation Constraints
+## Automation Limitations

-This automation repository currently only supports functional testing for web applications on desktop browsers.
-Please note that mobile automation is not supported at this time.
+The current automation repository primarily supports functional testing for web applications on desktop browsers.
+However, it is important to note that mobile automation is not supported at this time.

-Due to Optum restrictions, testing on Chromium and WebKit browsers is not supported.
-The test suite is limited to running on the supported browsers as per the organization's policy.
+Due to organizational restrictions at Optum, testing on Chromium and WebKit(Safari) browsers is not supported.
+As a result, the test suite is limited to running on browsers that comply with the organization's policies.

-Please be aware of these constraints when working with the Choice-DTC Automation project.
+Please keep these limitations in mind when working with the Choice-DTC Web Automation project.